Hermann Fleissner

-Hermann Fleissner (16 June 1865, Dresden – 20 April 1939, Berlin) was a German Social Democratic politician.
+Hermann Fleissner (16 June 1865, Dresden – 20 April 1939, Berlin) was a German politician of the SPD and, from 1917 to 1922, the USPD.
+He sat in the Saxon Landtag and later the Saxon People's Chamber from 1909 to 1920, was a member of the Reichstag from 1920 to 1933, and served as Saxony's minister for education (later renamed minister for popular education) from 1920 to 1924.

 Before the First World War

 After the Volksschule, Fleissner undertook an apprenticeship as a carpenter.
 He worked as a journeyman until 1895 and then for a short time as an independent carpenter in Pirna.
-In 1884, Fleissner joined the Social Democratic Party of Germany (SPD), and in 1895 he became a member of the Woodworkers' Association.
+In 1884, Fleissner joined the SPD, and in 1895 he became a member of the Woodworkers' Association.
 From 1885 to 1898 he was chairman of the local SPD in Pirna.
-From 1897 Fleissner was employed as a reporter for various Social Democratic newspapers and was later editor of the Dresdner Volkszeitung.
+From 1897, with interruptions, until 1917 Fleissner worked first as a reporter for Social Democratic newspapers and later as an editor of the Dresdner Volkszeitung.
 From 1913 to 1917, Fleissner was a member of the central party committee of the SPD and chairman of the Dresden party organisation.
 He belonged to the left wing of the party before the war.

-Between 1900 and 1903, Fleissner was alderman in Löbtau and 1905-1909 city councillor in Dresden.
-From 1909 to 1920 he was a member of the Landtag of the Free State of Saxony.
+Between 1900 and 1903, Fleissner was a councillor in Löbtau, and following its incorporation into Dresden, a city councillor there from 1905 to 1909.
+Under the Kingdom of Saxony he sat, as deputy for the 16th rural constituency, in the Second Chamber of the Saxon Landtag from 1909 to 1918.
+Before the First World War he stood unsuccessfully for the Reichstag in 1907.